kdm9/hugo-theme-even-less/README.md

 Changes/improvements/differences:

 - Support custom text on site index.html via `content/_index.md`
+- Support hiding pagination from the frontpage (`showPagination: false` in `content/_index.md`)
 - Allow separately disabling header (`hideHeader`) and footer (`hideFooter`)
 - Support removing pages from all indices (frontpage, archives, sitemap, rss, taxonomies), effectively making the page "hidden" (`hidden: true`)
-- Support hiding pages from the front page (`onHomepage: false`).
+- Support hiding pages from the front page (`onhomepage: false`).

-Otherwise is a direct copy of the base Even theme.
+Otherwise is just a copy of the base Even theme.
+I'll periodically keep it updated with upstream improvements.

 # hugo-theme-even